giovanniboscu/continuous-section-field/actions-examples/histwin/openfastguide.md

 input files.
 CSF replaces that step: given the tower geometry, it evaluates the section properties automatically at any number of stations along the height.
 If the geometry changes, re-running the script is sufficient.
+The standard approach in BModes and ElastoDyn workflows uses a fixed discrete
+table: properties are defined at a finite number of stations, and the solver interpolates linearly between them.
+The resolution of the model depends directly on how many stations are defined by the user.

+CSF works differently.
+The tower geometry is described as a continuous function of z.
+Section properties can be evaluated at any number of points along the height without redefining the model.
+The number of stations written to the BModes and ElastoDyn files is a sampling choice, not a property of the model itself.

 These are then used to generate: